StefanWyszynski/CoDriven-Advanced-UI/docs/README.md

 Please read the below brief overview of all important sections that will help you to understand how it works all together.

-## Limitations of the current version of UI Compose:
+## Some limitations of the current version of UI Compose:

-UI compose is styling controls by generating USS code in the background.
+UI compose is styling controls by generating USS code in the background and has the same limitations as UI Toolkit (in this version).
 The system will generate all styles for all your themes and selectors from the code to the Resources/UssStyles folder and it will be loaded runtime.

+### Detailed description of limitations enforced by UI toolkit

-Limitation: currently UIToolkit enforces the limitation that USS code can't created and parsed runtime to style sheet because The USS importer makes heavy use of the AssetDatabase to resolve asset paths.
+Currently UIToolkit enforces the limitation that USS code can't created and parsed runtime to style sheet because The USS importer makes heavy use of the AssetDatabase to resolve asset paths.
 To make the importer runtime-ready, the UI Toolkit needs to come up with other ways to resolve asset paths.